 The reason is that insulin spikes when you consume sugar in order to move the sugars out of your bloodstream and into your cells.
 This then makes certain hormones more active, which contributes to acne development.

-4. A diet that’s high in fiber, fruits, and vegetables may help.
+- A diet that’s high in fiber, fruits, and vegetables may help.

 Foods that have anti-inflammatory properties or that aid in your digestive health may help to reduce bodily interactions that lead to pimples, rashes, eczema, and other skin conditions.
-Some foods and drinks believed to be beneficial for your skin include:
+Some foods and drinks believed to be beneficial for your skin include:- Pistachios: They have been shown to regulate insulin.

-Brazil nuts: They contain an antioxidant that reduces inflammation.
+- Brazil nuts: They contain an antioxidant that reduces inflammation

-Avocados: They may stabilize blood sugar levels and hormones.
+- Avocados: They may stabilize blood sugar levels and hormones.
 They’re even used as a component of a face mask to moisturize skin.

-Pomegranates, apples, cherries, bananas, and some berries: They contain antioxidants that fight skin inflammation and vitamins that can protect your skin.
+- Pomegranates, apples, cherries, bananas, and some berries: They contain antioxidants that fight skin inflammation and vitamins that can protect your skin.

-Tea: Various types of herbal teas and green teas have therapeutic benefits and anti-inflammatory properties, and may even control the bacteria that causes acne.
+- Tea: Various types of herbal teas and green teas have therapeutic benefits and anti-inflammatory properties, and may even control the bacteria that causes acne.
 One study suggests that spearmint tea can reduce androgen, the hormone linked to acne.

 Ask One of Our Dermatologists for Skin Care Advice